itcodehery/Java-CodeMaiden/README.md

 All my code is up for forking and modifying.
 You don't even need to inform me cus it's not that advanced of a code to fork anyway.
 # Why?
 I'm currently in college, and naturally college programs are cr*p.
-So this repo is also for my personal projects, cus its mostly only gonna be my personal project.
+I might add some programs in the near future related to college but until then, it'll just be my personal projects.